WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 **Talking Points**:

-- Here's a scenario for you: You notice that your favorite vintage television series has just been released for purchase.
-After adding it to your shopping cart up, you scour the internet for a discount coupon.
+- Here's a scenario for you: To your utter delight, your favorite vintage television series has just been released for purchase.
+After adding it to your shopping cart up, you scour the internet for a discount code.
 Finally, you found one!
-You enter `TREATYOSELF2020` into your cart's coupon code input box, and instantaneously your cart reflects the discounted prices.
+You enter `TREATYOSELF2020` into your cart's coupon code input box, and instantaneously your cart reflects the discounted price.
 Success!

 </aside>